CisnerosResearch/LICHEM/README.md

 ### Development

-The development of LICHEM is supported by funding from the NIH (Grant No.
+The development of LICHEM is supported by funding from NIGMS/NIH (Grant No.
-R01GM108583).
+R01GM108583) and NSF (Grant No. CHE-1856162).
 Initial funding support from Wayne State University is gratefully acknowledged.
 LICHEM is maintained by the Cisneros research group at the University of Texas at Dallas.

 Developers:
 <ul>